Jamf Pro Integration

 Ensure the following unique fields are present to support syncing:

-For computer devices, either the Serial Number or Asset Tag must be unique.
+For computer devices, a unique Serial Number or Asset Tag

-https://xyz.jamfcloud.com).Username: Enter the Jamf Pro account username.
-To know the permission required, see Jamf Pro Permissions.
+https://xyz.jamfcloud.com).Username: Jamf Pro account username.
+See Jamf Pro Permissions.

 Click Test and Save Connection to verify the authentication.
 If the connection fails, verify your credentials and try again.